 Grace Hopper ‘21

 Hometown: Brooklyn, New York

 Native Nation: Narragansett, Pequot

 Darrell is a junior in Hopper College working as House Staff.
 In addition to being a part of the Native community, he shakes it up as the President of Sabrosura: Yale’s Premier Latin Dance Team, is a part of the executive board for Despierta Boricua: Puerto Rican Students at Yale, and is the Intercultural Liaison for the Students of the Diaspora.
 Outside of the NACC, he works in the DNA Analysis Facility at Yale to further his interest in biomedical research.
 In his free time, he loves to practice taekwondo, play basketball and soccer, and sing along to his favorite songs.

 Native Nation: Quechan

 Elia is a senior in Trumbull College majoring in Computer Science.
 In his free time, he enjoys helping around the house, playing video games, and hosting movie nights.
 He is excited to contribute to Yale’s indigenous community.
 He is currently involved in archiving and updating the NACC website.

 Major: Economics and African Studies (Double Major)

 Native Nation: Kanaka Maoli (Native Hawaiian)

-Micah is a Sophomore in Saybrook College.
-In addition to serving on house staff he performs with the Yale Russian Chorus and practices Kiswahili.
-This year he is working on NACC alumni relations, recruitment, and history gathering.
-In his free time, you can catch him reading and practicing the ukulele.
+Micah is a Junior in Saybrook College.
+In addition to serving on house staff he is a Cultural Connections counselor and sings in the St. Luke’s Church Choir.
+This year, he is working on the NACC newsletter and events programming.
+In his free time you can catch him reading and practicing the ukulele.